arnavgautam/TreeHacks2015/Demos/Demo-PuppetLabs/demo.md

 ## Overview ##

-In this demo we will show how **Microsoft Azure** integrates with configuration management systems, in this case Puppet.
+In this demo you will see how **Microsoft Azure** integrates with configuration management systems, in this case **Puppet Labs**.
+First, you will see how to to launch a Puppet Master server inside of Windows Azure and how to create Puppet agents, machines running the Puppet agent that connect to a Puppet Master.
+Then you will see how to use the Puppet Dashboard to configure the Puppet nodes.

 <a name="Goals" />
 ### Goals ###